Bg

 A:

 Your baby may be ready for longer wake periods.
-Try lengthening the amount of awake time to 2 - 2.5 hours to see if this helps lengthen the naps and get your baby back to an appropriate 5 month old sleep schedule.
+Try lengthening awake time to 2 - 2.5 hours to see if this helps your baby sleep longer.
+Also, factors like teething, developmental milestones, illness, and travel can contribute to poor sleep at this age.

 A: